 (10) Return to this large crossroads and head south, climbing slightly along a track completely overgrown with grass.

-Quickly spot the second signpost: Orri de Mr Hullo.
-Continue along this open track, with beautiful scenery, and arrive at the Orri de Monsieur Hullo (Hulot on the IGN map) on the right-hand side of the track.
+You’ll soon spot the second signpost: Orri de Mr Hullo.
+Continue along this open track, which offers some beautiful scenery, until you reach the Orri de Monsieur Hullo (Hulot on the IGN map) on the right-hand side of the track.

 From this spot, looking south-east, the roof of the bell tower of Sansa church is visible at the bottom of the valley.